raywind/wit3d/README.md

 MIT License

 ## NOTE
 Wit.ai has received a major overhaul since Facebook Messenger's bot release earlier this year.
-Currently, the Wit3D uses the legacy format of intents and entities.
-I will be working in the coming months to reformat Wit3D to work with stories and actions.
+Currently, Wit3D uses the legacy API response format, in which JSON responses are parsed into `intents` and `entities`.
+I will be working in the coming months to reformat Wit3D to work with `stories` and `actions`, the new Wit.ai features.
+Until then, unless you have a pre-existing Wit.ai app using the legacy reponse format, Wit3D won't work for you.
 Sorry for the inconvenience, and stay tuned!

 ## Demo